 Legal advertisements are sent to local newspapers to announce public meetings, opportunities for public participation and the availability of documents for public review.
-Some recent legal ads include public meetings for the adoption of the Transportation Improvement Program (TIP) and the 2040-2045 Long Range Transportation Plan (LRTP) as well as requests for qualifications and proposals.
-These advertisements are also posted on the TPO's website and Facebook page.
+Some recent legal ads include public meetings for the adoption of the Transportation Improvement Program (TIP) and an amendment to the 2045 Long Range Transportation Plan (LRTP) as well as requests for qualifications and proposals.
+These advertisements are also posted on the TPO's website and Facebook and Twitter pages.